rm-02/Prj-VTS/Software/Transmitting Device Examples/README.md

 Time_Transmitter will simply make the NRF52 send a VTS enable packet over ESB every 90ms, useful for stress testing.

+VTS triggers are sent by transmitting an ESB payload with the first byte {0x00}

+VTS waveform changes are sent by transmitting an ESB payload with the first byte {0x01}

+Sleep mode changes are sent by transmitting an ESB payload with the first byte {0x02}

 To upload either program to the NRF52 devkit:

 - Connect the devkit to your PC